 However, it isn’t their vast catalogue of avant-garde live performances that made In The Court Of The Crimson King such an “uncanny masterpiece,” to use the words of Pete Townshend.
 It was their dedication to new and uncharted audio landscapes.

-Ian McDonald challenged the rock music of the ’60s by using a Mellotron, which is in many ways a precursor to modern synths, and it gave the music an ethereal quality.
-McDonald reportedly spent countless hours in the studio putting down layers of the Mellotron as well as woodwind and reed instruments in order give the record a swaying symphonic feel.
+Ian McDonald challenged the rock music of the ’60s by using a mellotron — which is in many ways a precursor to modern sampling machines — lending the music an ethereal quality.
+McDonald reportedly spent countless hours in the studio putting down layers of the mellotron as well as woodwind and reed instruments in order to give the record a swaying symphonic feel.

 Furthermore, the dark apocalyptic messages of 21st Century Schizoid Man, Epitaph and In The Court Of The Crimson King, shed the optimistic hippy ideologies of the ’60s and stared reality straight in the face.
 The powerful, surrealist imagery is said to be inspired by the Vietnam War and the impending anxiety of nuclear destruction.

-This doom and adversity with the world’s cruelty appears evident in the Epitaph lyrics:
+This doom and adversity with the world’s cruelty appear evident in the Epitaph lyrics:

 ‘Confusion will be my epitaph/ As I crawl a cracked and broken path/ If we make it we can all sit back and laugh/ But I fear tomorrow I’ll be crying’

 So, why did it matter?